QASvetlana/QASvetlana/README.md

 ### Hi there 👋

-- :woman_technologist: I’m currently working as a QA at <a href="https://innostage-group.ru">Innostage</a>
+- :woman_technologist: I’m currently working as a QA

 - :monocle_face:  I learn and practice automation testing.